dominikstas/dominikstas/README.md

 I'm Dominik

-- 🚀 Currently studying aerospace engineering.
+- 🚀 Aerospace engineering student.
 - 💻 Right now I'm mostly work as a embedded programmer at Silesian Aerospace Technologies
 - 🌐 Always eager to learn new technologies and languages; I'm passionate about everything tech-related.

 ## About Me

 I'm a tech enthusiast from Poland.
-Whether it's exploring the depths of Python, managing data or trying not to cry with java script, I'm always up for a coding challenge.
+Currently, I am learning and developing space technologies in the science club at my university

 ## Contact Me

-If you want to get in touch, talk about whatever, feel free to reach out anytime, anywhere! 🙂
+If you want to get in touch, talk about whatever, feel free to reach out anytime - d.stasiak115@gmail.com 🙂